skorokithakis/catt/README.md

 ------------

-If you want to contribute a feature to `catt`, please open an issue (or comment on an existing one) first, to make sure it\'s something that the maintainers are interested in.
+If you want to contribute a feature to `catt`, please open an issue (or comment on an existing one) first, to make sure it's something that the maintainers are interested in.
 Afterwards, just clone the repository and hack away!